This information is for people renting privately in Northern Ireland.

 - the property appears empty

-- your rent stopped
+- your rent has stopped

-- your garden is overgrown
+- the garden is overgrown

 - they ring a few times and you’re not there to answer